chetmurthy/pa_ppx/README.md

 At.
 All.
 Instead, the goal here is to show how easy it is to write PPX rewriters this way.

-Also, this code is barely two weeks old, so you should expect bugs, and I'm happy to fix them posthaste, b/c I want this code to work well.
+Also, this code is barely two months old, so you should expect bugs, and I'm happy to fix them posthaste, b/c I want this code to work well.